Project: Process modelling of the impact of beach nourishment on coastal morphology

 Supervisors: Dr Shunqi Pan and Prof Roger Falconer

 Benjamin will complete his research with Cardiff University.
 After a BSc (Hons) in Earth and Environmental Sciences from the University of Bordeaux in 2009, Benjamin obtained an Erasmus Mundus MSc in Marine Environment and Resources from the University of Bordeaux, the University of Basque Country and the Southampton University in 2014.
-For his Masters degree, Benjamin covered a wide range of topics from sedimentology to coral reefs and deep sea ecology.
+For his Master’s degree, Benjamin covered a wide range of topics from sedimentology to coral reefs and deep sea ecology.
 He specialises in physical oceanography and coastal dynamics, seen in his Master Thesis.
-This opportunity remain until now his most significant professional experience.
+This opportunity remains until now his most significant professional experience.

 WISE 2017 Summer School Presentation: Benjamin_Beylard_Jun17